brown-band/website/pages/scripts/1982-1983/fall/yale.md

 date: 1982-09-18
 ---

-Ladies and Gentlemen, Friends and Alumni, and all you future supporters of the band, it's the Brown University, "Don't we need new uniforms?"
+Ladies and Gentlemen, Friends and Alumni, and all you future supporters of the band, it’s the Brown University, "Don’t we need new uniforms?"
 Band.

 :sd[Band runs onto field and forms a question mark "?"]